 CANUSB is a very small dongle that plugs into any PC USB Port and gives an instant CAN connectivity.
-This means it can be treated by software as a standard COM Port (virtual serial RS232 port) with the FTDI USB drivers which eliminates the need for any extra drivers (DLL) or by installing a direct driver DLL (D2XX) together with our CANUSB DLL for faster communications and higher CAN bus loads.
-Sending and receiving can be done in standard ASCII format.
+This means it can be treated by software as a standard COM Port (virtual serial RS232 port) with the FTDI USB drivers which eliminates the need for any extra drivers (DLL) or optionally by installing a direct driver DLL (D2XX) together with our CANUSB DLL for faster communications and higher CAN bus loads.
+Sending and receiving CAN messages can be done in our standard ASCII format which has been adopted by many other companies.

 Length: 55mm, Width: 36mm, Height: 16mm.